All About Hanukkah

-This year, the Jewish holiday Hanukkah begins on December 8th and goes until sunset on December 16th.
+This year, the Jewish holiday Hanukkah begins at Sunset, December 24th 2016 to nightfall, January 1st 2017.
 Since Hanukkah is based on the Jewish lunar calendar, it always starts on the 25th day of Kislev.
 This holiday is also known as the Festival of Lights.
 It continues for eight days with a candle being lit each night.

 The menorah, or Hanukiyah, holds nine candles.
 Eight candles represent the eight days of Hanukkah, and the ninth, the Shamash, is used to light the other candles.
 The candles are lit from left to right, with one candle for each day of the festival, so that as every day passes, the menorah becomes brighter and brighter.

 - After lighting the menorah, families gather for dinner.
 They eat traditional Hanukkah foods, like latkes and applesauce.

 - Children receive a gift for each night of Hanukkah.